cody-raves/Galaxian/README.md

 - Handles all invites related to the server.
 - Limits users to **one invite per 30 days** by reacting to a central embed.
 - Each invite is a **one-time use only**.
+- `Admin` Role can **bypass 30 day limits**.

 ### **Events**
-- Users with the "Promoter" role can use the `!newevent` command.
+- Users with the "Promoter" role can use the `!newevent` command in channel `events`.
+- Anything typed in channel `events` gets deleted instantly if its not the command `!newevent` .
-- A private channel is created to ask all relevant questions before posting the event embed.
+- A private channel is created to ask all relevant questions before posting the event embed when `!newevents` is triggered.

 ### **RSVPs**
 - All event posts have reaction-based RSVP functionality.